Backyard Teen Retreat

 - Go to the airport and watch the planes fly in and out

 - Have a letter of the alphabet date.
 Pick one letter and then everything you do on the date should somehow correspond with that letter.
 Example a "P" date.
 Make "pizza", "play Picasso" (finger painting), and "play at the park"

 - Have your own dance in your parents basement, backyard, barn, where ever you would like!
 We found it most fun with only a few couples, maybe 4 or 5.
-Make your own decorations and set up a stereo with pre-recorded tapes or CDs.
+Make your own decorations and set up a stereo with pre-recorded CDs.
 Your date will think you're amazing!

 - Go on a video date.
 Record everything you do that night like making dinner, playing games, visiting friends and then come back and watch with a bowl of popcorn.